intmus/intas19-20/_03-introduction-to-melodic-dictation/dictation1.md

 ## Introduction to Harmonic Intervals

-Harmonic intervals are called this because they are part of chords that appear in diatonic harmony.
-We can find all the simple intervals between the notes of diatonic scales, and by extension, chords.
-Practice these piano workouts that stress the intervallic properties of familiar chords.
+In ear training, we call an interval "harmonic" if its two tones are played simultaneously.

+One way to hear harmonic intervals successfully is to imagine them as parts of chords that commonly appear in diatonic harmony.

+We have already learned that all the simple intervals may be found between various tones of the diatonic scale.
+By extension, we can find all the simply intervals through commonly used chords.

+These piano workouts stress the intervallic properties of familiar chords.
+Practice them on the piano and sing through the tones melodically for additional familiarization.

 ### Perfect and Imperfect Consonances